sebw/blog.wains.be/content/posts/2019/2019-12-11-my-linux-desktop-environment.md

 ```

-In CMUS you can define the script to run with `:set status_display_program=/path/to/script`
+CMUS can also be remote controlled.
+It must be started with `cmus --listen 0.0.0.0` and port tcp/3000 must be opened.

-CMUS can also be remote controlled if you start it with `cmus --listen 0.0.0.0`.
-Check https://github.com/cmus/cmus/wiki/remote-control
+Check https://github.com/cmus/cmus/wiki/remote-control for remote clients.